hasura/learn-graphql/tutorials/frontend/typescript-react-apollo/tutorial-site/content/introduction.md

 ---
 title: "Course Introduction"
 metaTitle: "Course Introduction | GraphQL React Apollo Typescript Tutorial"
-metaDescription: "A powerful and concise tutorial that will introduce you to GraphQL and integrating GraphQL into your React app with Apollo, in the shortest amount of time possible."
+metaDescription: "A powerful and concise tutorial that will introduce you to GraphQL and integrating GraphQL and Typescript into your React app with Apollo, in the shortest amount of time possible."
 ---

 GraphQL is becoming the new way to use APIs in modern web and mobile apps.